eonil/FileSystemEvents/README.md

 Unfortunately, as Swift does not support static library target, you cannot link this as a library to a command-line programs currently.
-So examples had to written as AppKit application target.
+So examples had to written as an AppKit application target.

 For Objective-C programs, use `EonilFileSystemEventStream` class.
 Required informations are all noted as comments.
 This class follows strict Objective-C conventions, so should be straightforward.
 It is unclear how long I will keep the Objective-C version.

-You will get useful assertions when you compile in debug mode.
-These kind of assertions are essential in Objective-C to build robust program, so I strongly recommend to use debug mode compile when you are writing up.